htc-ccis1301/fall-2017/_readings/intro-basic-html.md

 The last of the new HTML5 structure elements is the `aside`.
 The aside should contain content that is related but not essential.
 It's purpose is contextual depending on if it is at the page level or contained within an `article` or `section`.
 At the page level it might contain ads, a search feature, or link to other sites with related information.
 Within an `article` or `section` it might contain references, a glossary, or other supplemental information.

 ### Page Division
 These new structural tags replace the use of the more generic `div` element to structure a page for styling and presentation.
-For example, you would often that a page would have a `<div id="header">` to identify the common header bar, a `<div id="content">` for the main page content, and <div id="footer"> for the footer content.
-These `div` elements with id attributes to indicate purpose, are now replaced with the HTML5 elements introduced below.
+For example, you would often see that a page would have a `<div id="header">` to identify the common header bar, a `<div id="content">` for the main page content, and <div id="footer"> for the footer content.
+These `div` elements with id attributes to indicate purpose, are now replaced with the HTML5 elements introduced above.

 The `div` element is not obsolete, and is still commonly used, particularly to apply CSS to style particular content.
 However when an HTML5 structural element would fit the purpose of the `div`, the HTML5 element should be preferred over the use of a `div` with id.